Connected holonomy is lower semicontinuous: Abstract

 \section{Abstract}

-\V In this article, we show that the map assigning to a metric its connected holonomy class (conjugacy class of the connected component of the holonomy representation) is lower semicontinuous on the space of $C^2$ metrics on a compact manifold.
-The same is true for the entire holonomy group at metrics of compact holonomy.
+\V In this article, we examine continuity properties of the maps $\Hol$ and $\Hol^0$ assigning, on a fixed manifold $M$, to a metric on $M$ its holonomy class resp. restricted holonomy class (conjugacy class of the connected component of the holonomy representation).
+Among related results, we show that $\Hol^0$ is lower semicontinuous w.r.t. $C^1$ topology on the space of $C^2$ metrics.